 The Washington Park Reservoirs Historic District was listed on the National Historic Registry on January 15, 2004.
 This means that the proposed work is regulated as in a historic district under City Titles 33.445.300, 33.445.320 and 33.846.
 The area for the project includes Portland Water Bureau facilities that are both inside and outside the Reservoirs Historic District.

-The project work will be located at 2403 SW Jefferson in Southwest Portland.
-The area is roughly bounded by SW Jefferson near the TriMet Tunnel and Madison Trail on the east, by Lewis and Clark Circle on the north, by Oxford Road on the west and by fencing in the woods on the southwest and south, within Washington Park.
+The project work will be located at 2403 SW Jefferson St. in southwest Portland.
+The area is roughly bounded by SW Jefferson St. near the TriMet tunnel and Madison Trail on the east, by SW Lewis and Clark Circle on the north, by SW Oxford Road on the west and by fencing in the woods within Washington Park on the southwest and south.
 The project area surrounds and includes the two Washington Park reservoirs and related piping, vaults and pumping facilities, and landscaping that are operated and maintained by the Portland Water Bureau.

 The reservoirs, dams and gatehouse were constructed in 1894, with accessory structures completed slightly later.
+The area is landscaped with a variety of ground covers, trees and shrubs consistent with the reservoir location within Washington Park.
 Several of the operational and decorative structures and elements within the Reservoirs Historic District are considered to be “contributing structures” in the National Historic Listing.
-The project area is landscaped with a variety of ground covers, trees and shrubs consistent with the reservoir location within Washington Park.
 The project area in the Reservoirs Historic District is surrounded by a chain link fence (the boundary of the Reservoirs Historic District is contiguous with or is just outside this fence in most locations).

-Outside the Reservoirs Historic District, the project area includes vaults and piping that are in paved areas near Portland Water Bureau facilities or along Madison Trail, and pavement restoration work and gates on Madison Trail.
+Outside the Reservoirs Historic District, the project area includes vaults and piping that are in paved areas near Portland Water Bureau facilities or along Madison Trail, and pavement and gates on Madison Trail.
 Madison Trail serves as a maintenance road for the Portland Water Bureau and Portland Parks & Recreation, and as a bike and pedestrian path within the park.
 It is not a public right of way.
-Several others walkways and trails open to the public traverse the project area outside the Reservoirs Historic District and intersect Madison Trail.
+Several public walkways and trails traverse the project area outside the Reservoirs Historic District and intersect Madison Trail.